-The Dutch are almost as famous for cycling as for cheese and one of the best ways to discover the low lands is -of course- on your own and on a bike!
+The Dutch are almost as famous for cycling as for cheese and wooden shoes and one of the best ways to discover the low lands is -of course- on your own and on a bike!

 Virtually every street in Holland can be cycled, as nearly every major artery has separated bike paths, which make pedalling anywhere in the region a breeze.